Deploy Conditional Access App Control for catalog apps with Azure AD

 First sign out of any existing sessions.
 Then, try to sign in to each app that was successfully deployed.
 Sign in using a user that matches the policy configured in Azure AD, or for a SAML app configured with your identity provider.

 In the Defender for Cloud Apps portal, under Investigate, select Activity log, and make sure the login activities are captured for each app.

 You can filter by clicking on Advanced, and then filtering using Source equals Access control.

 It's recommended that you sign into mobile and desktop apps from managed and unmanaged devices.
 This is to make sure that the activities are properly captured in the activity log.

-To verify that the activity is properly captured, click on a single sign-on log on activity so that it opens the activity drawer.
+To verify that the activity is properly captured, select a single sign-on login activity so that it opens the activity drawer.
 Make sure the User agent tag properly reflects whether the device is a native client (meaning either a mobile or desktop app) or the device is a managed device (compliant, domain joined, or valid client certificate).

 After it is deployed, you can't remove an app from the Conditional Access App Control page.
 As long as you don't set a session or access policy on the app, the Conditional Access App Control won't change any behavior for the app.